Frequently Asked Questions

 Certain seats at the back of the main floor are sold for half-price.
 The sight line from these seats is slightly obstructed by one of two 7-inch wide poles holding up the balcony.
 The seats in this section are sold only when availability for regular seats becomes limited.
 Obstructed seats are sold at a rate of 25% off regular price.
 Check out this virtual tour to see for yourself.

 Does the Opera house offer assistive listening?

 Yes.
 Our magnetic induction loop system broadcasts digital sound wirelessly to hearing aids.
 Hearing aids with a T-coil, simply push the button; otherwise, inquire at the box office about a head set.

 Please note: due to the structural design of the Opera House, our loop system only transmits reliably on the orchestra level or in the first 2 rows of the balcony.
 We will do our best to accommodate anyone requiring use of the loop system who is unable to purchase seating in these areas.

 Where is the best place to sit?

 Everyone has their own preference; there's not a bad seat in the house.
 Sitting up close can be exciting, and the box seats, while offering an angled view, are fun and cushy.
-The middle of the balcony wins the battle for acoustic perfection.
+The middle of the balcony is the sweet spot for acoustic perfection.

 I lost my tickets!
 What can I do?